ObiP1/NeuralNet/README.md

 # NeuralNet
-Here is an example of a one layer neural network.
+Example of a neural network with one hidden layer.